IntersectMBO/plutus/plutus-benchmark/nofib/README.md

    * `primetest`: probablisitic primality testing
    * `queens`: find solutions to the N queens problem on an M x M chessboard

+The Criterion benchmarks use the `plutus-tx` GHC plugin to compile the programs to Plutus Core and then time their execution on the CEK machine.

 Each benchmark can be run with a number of inputs: type